 "All grown up with two kids of your own now, I love you, baby boy."
 Kissing my cheek, she places her youngest grandchild on her shoulder and begins rocking gently while switching between rubbing and patting Makenna's back.
 A smile graces her beautiful face as she watches her husband play with their grandchildren.

-Half an hour later, the dining room and kitchen cleanup is finished and we are all gathered in the living room once again.
+Half an hour later, the dining room and kitchen cleanup is finished.
+We are all gathered in the living room once again.
 The youngest children are sprawled out fast asleep, some on the floor and others in a parent's lap, or arms.
 Everyone is paired together with his or her partner, chatting and enjoying the temporary peace.
-On the loveseat, my daughter is draped across her great grandfather's chest with her with head nestled in the crook of his neck and her great grandmother tucked into their side, rubbing her back.
+On the loveseat, my daughter is draped across her great grandfather's chest with her with head nestled in the crook of his neck; her great grandmother tucked into their side, rubbing her back.

 The next morning, Beth is running behind getting Austin ready because he has been grumpy and difficult.
 "Beth, I'm going to pick up my grandparents while you finish getting Austin ready.
 I'm sure they are ready and waiting."

 I walk up my grandparent's porch stairs, noticing the morning paper is still there.
-Picking up the newspaper, I realize that maybe they aren't quite ready yet either.
+Picking up the newspaper, I realize they may not be quite ready yet either.
 I open the storm door and knock on the front door.
 After a couple of minutes, I knock again.
 When there still isn't an answer a minute later, I begin to worry and place the rarely used house key they gave me into the lock.

 Opening the door, I call out to them.
 "Grams?… Gramps?...
 Hello?...
 It's Jared."
-I reach the kitchen and the coffee pot is still full from the delay brew timer and two empty coffee cups sitting beside it.
+I reach the kitchen.
+The coffee pot is still full from the delay brew timer and two empty coffee cups sitting beside it.
 Something isn't right.
 Panic sets in and I rush from the kitchen up the stairs.
 I see only one door closed and head straight for their room.
 Knocking on the door, I try again.
 "Grams?
 Gramps?
 It's Jared.
 Are you ready for church?"

 When there is no answer and not even the sound of movement, I open the door and peer inside.
 Scanning the room from the cracked doorway, I see the en suite bathroom is also wide open.
-When my eyes land on their bed, I see them curled up on the bed.
-Grandpa is lying mostly on his back, but angled toward my grandmother with his head resting atop her head and his right arm wrapped around her shoulders.
-Her head is resting on his right shoulder with her right hand over his left and resting over his heart under his left hand, gently grasping hers.
-The covers are pulled up to mid chest and they both have a happy, peaceful look on their face, lips turned up in a smile.
+When my eyes land on their bed, I see them curled up there.
+Grandpa is lying mostly on his back, but angled toward my grandmother with his head resting atop her head; his right arm wrapped around her shoulders.
+Her head is resting on his right shoulder with her right hand over his heart under his left hand gently grasping hers.
+The covers are pulled up to mid chest.
+They both have a happy, peaceful look on their face, lips turned up in a smile.